Maputo: Infrastructure

-The central area of Maputo corresponds to a planned city with square blocks and wide avenues, with Portuguese traces and their typical architecture of the 1970s.
+The central area of Maputo is a planned city with square blocks and wide avenues, with Portuguese traces and their typical architecture of the 1970s.
 After the Carnation Revolution (1974) military coup in Lisbon, Portuguese refugees fled in massive numbers close to the date of independence (1975), and the resultant lack of skills and capital, in the context of a fierce civil war and government mismanagement, contributed to its state of dereliction in the years following these events.
-Nevertheless, the city itself was never damaged, since it was tacitly considered neutral ground during both the colonial and the civil war.

 Recovery of the older infrastructure has been slow and most property developers in recent years have decided to invest in the construction of new properties rather than rehabilitating any of the existing ones.
 The rates for property in the city are high as investment increases, larger numbers of businesses are hoping to locate within easy reach of the airports, banks and other facilities.
-The infrastructure is expected to spread out across vacant areas of the city hopefully easing property prices within the next couple of years.

-Maputo faces many challenges, such as poor transport and drainage infrastructure, which have profound implications on people’s livelihoods, particularly in informal settlements.
+Maputo faces many challenges, such as poor transport and drainage infrastructure, which have profound implications on people's livelihoods, particularly in informal settlements.
 Inadequate planning regulation and law enforcement, as well as perceived corruption in government processes, lack of communication across government departments and lack of concern or government coordination with respect to building codes are major impediments to progressing the development of Maputo's infrastructure, according to the Climate & Development Knowledge Network.

 As a coastal city, Maputo is particularly vulnerable to the impacts of sea level rise, and population growth is putting increasing pressure on the coastal areas.

-Despite its Portuguese heritage, all vehicles are right-hand drive and drive on the left hand side of the road.

-Land is not for sale

-Another more general impediment is often attributed to land which is legally not for sale in Mozambique.
-All land is property of the state for which the state grants the rights to use the land.
-This presupposition combined with historical problems in managing inheritance and documentation have led to complications which discourage investment and expansion of the city.

-Land, while not sold officially, is actively traded and exchanged on a secondary market leading to the development of unplanned areas and slums in metropolitan areas which the Government, due to the lack of tax money, has no capacity and infrastructure to deal with.
-The result of such policies is manifested in a crowded CBD, inadequate transport network and crumbling roads.